 FACT: The Reslife Coordinators and Manager are all Mental Health trained so you can book to talk to them anytime!

 8.)
 No worrying about bills, bills, bills…

 All of the University owned halls are all inclusive!
 This means all your bills are included within your rent payments.
 This means, you wouldn’t need to sort out providers and payments for all the different things like gas, electric, water, WIFI etc.….
-This is also in addition to the Reslife Programme and free gym pass discussed above!
+This is also in addition to the Reslife Programme!

 For me, this really has been great, as never once have I had to worry about anything besides my phone contract and Netflix! :D

 Yes, there are cleaners in each University halls!
 This helps to keep the place clean and tidy (and even more cleaning staff and measures now with COVID).

 Cleaners usually clean the social spaces in halls, as well as shared kitchens and bathrooms in the other halls!

 10.)
 Flat mates

 With University Halls, if you’re a returning student, you may likely find you will live with new flat mates.
 Although this could be daunting, you’ve most likely already done it before, so you know how the new students will feel.

 New flat mates = new friends = new social events between you.